Yamato-Security/takajo/README.md

 - `-r, --rules-dir ../hayabusa/rules`: The directory of `.yml` rules files you used with Hayabusa.

 Options:

 - `-c, --column-name CustomRuleFileColumn`: Specify a custom column name for the rule file column.
 Default is Hayabusa's default of `RuleFile`.
+- `-o, --output`: Save the results to a text file.
+The default is to print to screen.
 - `-q, --quiet`: Do not display logo.

 Example:

 ```bash
 takajo.exe unused-rules -t ../hayabusa/timeline.csv -r ../hayabusa/rules
 ```